 Was your Parent PLUS loan denied?
-Don’t lose hope yet because you still have options to consider: You could appeal the decision, get an endorser, take out a private loan, have your child request more aid, and search for more scholarships or other educational options with your student.
+Don’t lose hope yet because you still have options to consider: You could appeal the decision, get an endorser, maybe consider taking out a private loan, have your child request more aid, and search for more scholarships or other educational options with your student.

 Appeal the Decision

-If you had extenuating circumstances that led to a credit event that got your Parent PLUS loan denied, you can request that the U.S. Department of Education reconsiders your application.
-To go this route, you will need documentation that proves the circumstances that led to the adverse credit.
+If you had extenuating circumstances that led to a credit event that got your Parent PLUS loan denied, you can request that the U.S. Department of Education reconsider your application.
+To go this route, you will need documentation that proves that extenuating circumstances that led to the adverse credit.

 It will be up to the U.S. Department of Education to decide whether to approve the appeal.
 Check their website for a list of potentially acceptable appeals and the documentation needed to support that appeal.

 If your appeal is approved, you will also be required to complete PLUS Credit Counseling before your PLUS loan is disbursed.

 Counseling takes between 20 and 30 minutes and can all be done online.
 To complete PLUS Credit Counseling, you’d log into the Federal Student Aid website using your own Federal Student Aid (FSA) ID.